2019-2020 Catalog Editing Process

-Below is an outline of deadlines, editing processes, and a schedule of training sessions for building the 2017-2018 University Catalog.
+Below is an outline of deadlines and editing processes for building the 2019-2020 University Catalog.

 Academic departments work on C&D proposals for changes to majors/minors and new courses with the goal to have all changes approved by C&D in January and the faculty in February.

 ~ Friday, December 15, 2018: The draft version of the 2019-2020 university catalog is posted to catalog.wlu.edu for review (be sure to choose 2019-2020 University Catalog [UNDER REVIEW].

 ~ Monday, January 14, 2019: Editors are sent an e-mail with links to catalog pages and instructions.

 Tuesday, January 15, 2019: Deadline to submit to C&D any final new courses or curricular changes to majors and minors.
 Also, submit courses to delete from the catalog to C&D in advance of the February faculty meeting.

 Friday, February 15, 2019: This is the initial deadline, especially critical for academic departments and programs, for submitting edits to the catalog pages in order to have materials ready for the Fall 2019 registration in late March/early April.
 Administrative offices can turn in changes past this date, but the earlier in the spring the better.

 Beyond February 15, 2019: Changes submitted later in the term will still appear in the final catalog as long as they are approved by the late-May faculty meeting or, for general text changes (listing of faculty and new hires, administrative information), provided to us before the end of June.